dart-lang/sdk/docs/language/informal/covariant-overrides.md

 Note that this feature is relevant in strong mode where parameter types cannot otherwise be tightened, but it affects standard mode Dart in the sense that the syntax should be accepted and ignored.
-We specify the feature for strong mode first, and then for standard mode.

 ## Informal specification